Scrambling and Many-Body Localization in the XXZ-Chain

 In this article we have used the \human{von-Neumann} entropy $S = -\mathrm{Tr} \rho \log_2 \rho$ throughout to calculate the mutual information instead of the related second \human{Rényi} entropy $S = -\log_2 \mathrm{Tr} \rho^2$, which has been linked to OTOCs \citep{hosurChaosQuantumChannels2016} and is also used to diagnose scrambling \citep{sunderhaufQuantumChaosBrownian2019}.
 However, we also calculated the tripartite information $I_3^{(2)}$ corresponding to this entropy (data not shown), and found no qualitative difference in the behaviour.

+The tripartite information can make powerful observable-independent statements about scrambling, but we think that it is difficult to access in an experiment, similar to the \human{von-Neumann} entanglement entropy.
+Experimental realizations might require a generalization of the initial state to finite temperature.

-In summary, we have found the tripartite information $I_3$ to be a very useful and quantitative tool to study MBL in an observable-independent manner, which also allows us to distinguish it from \human{Anderson} localization.
+In summary, the tripartite information $I_3$ can make powerful, observable-independent and quantitative statements about scrambling.
+Specifically in this paper, we have found that the tripartite information allows us to study MBL, and also allows us to distinguish it from \human{Anderson} localization.